McNary Field: Airline service

-United Airlines was the first airline at Salem, starting in 1941–42; their Boeing 737 SFO-MFR-SLE-PDX and back ended in 1980.
-Passenger airlines left McNary Field in 1993.
-The city campaigned to bring passenger airlines back, and on June 7, 2007 Delta Connection came to Salem with two CRJ-200 flights a day to Salt Lake City that ended on October 9, 2008.

-Earlier, Horizon Air turboprops flew Salem to Portland and Seattle.
+United Airlines was the first airline to serve Salem beginning in 1941–42.
+Their Boeing 737-200 mainline jet service operated a roundtrip San Francisco (SFO) - Medford (MFR) - Salem (SLE) - Portland (PDX) route was discontinued in 1980.
+All passenger airline service into McNary Field ended in 1993.
+The city campaigned to bring scheduled passenger service back, and on June 7, 2007, Delta Connection operated by SkyWest Airlines on behalf of Delta Air Lines began serving Salem with two CRJ-200 regional jet flights per day to Salt Lake City (SLC) that ended on October 9, 2008.
+Earlier, Horizon Air commuter turboprops flew between Salem and Portland.

-In April 2011 SeaPort Airlines, an Oregon-based airline, began 11 weekly flights between Newport Municipal Airport (Oregon), Salem and Portland International Airport.
-The service was short-lived and three months later in July 2011 SeaPort Airlines ended service at Salem.
+In April 2011, SeaPort Airlines, an Oregon-based commuter airline, began 11 weekly flights between Newport Municipal Airport (Oregon), Salem and Portland International Airport.
+The service was short-lived, and three months later in July 2011 SeaPort Airlines ended all service into Salem.